Fear

 The Hebrew word translated as cunning, crafty, and astute in Genesis 3:1 is aruwm.
 In addition to these adjectives used in the translations cited above are also the words “sensible‭” and “prudent‭.”

-Satan’s lies to Eve in Eden appeared to make perfect sense or she and her husband would never have been suckered by him.
+Satan’s lies to Adam and Eve appeared to make perfect sense or they would never have been suckered by him.

 Selah!